KosinskiLab/pyTME/doc/quickstart/match_template.rst

 CPU Execution
 ^^^^^^^^^^^^^

 The sbatch file below is sufficient to perform template matching on a bin 4 tomogram with rough shape 500, 900, 900.
 This job will request 10 CPU cores and 150 GB of RAM for 16 hours on the partition htc-el8.
-Make sure to replace all variables in curly brackets to your local path to use this template.
+Make sure to replace all variables in curly brackets with your local paths to use this template.

 .. code-block:: bash